Jump to main content

 Direct billing vs. using your own credit card

-There are typically only two methods of paying for your hotel—direct billing to the BCTF or a personal credit card.
+There are typically only two methods of paying for your hotel:—direct billing to the BCTF or a personal credit card.
 If a hotel in the guide has approved a direct billing arrangement with the BCTF, the hotel will invoice the BCTF for room and taxes for the duration of your stay.
-To confirm this arrangement, the travel agent will ask the staff person for your program to send a “direct billing authorization” to the hotel which will guarantee payment and provide an expense code.
+To confirm this arrangement, the travel agent will ask the staff person for your program to send a “direct billing authorization” to the hotel, which will guarantee payment and provide an expense code.

 Single vs. double occupancy